infektyd/SyntraFoundation/README.md

 ## Overview

-My motivation for this project began with a simple curiosity, a pet project meant as a diagnostic tool, and it has since transformed into what you see in this repository.
+My motivation for this project began with simple curiosity, a pet project meant as a diagnostic tool, and it has since transformed into what you see in this repository.
 I approached the development with a “why not” mentality, believing that anything is possible in code with persistence and iteration.
 I have invested significant time and learned across many disciplines to reach this point.
 This isn’t the end for Syntra; if anything, it’s opened new doors for creativity that I’m eager to explore.

 🧠 SYNTRA